Unit 5 Overview

 Ethnomathematics

 Ethnomathematics,a field of maathematics, pioneered by Ubiratan D'Ambrosio, studies the mathematical practices of distinct cultural groups.
 It validates non-Western ways of knowing and makes math education more inclusive.
-For example, this view is explained in a work by D'Ambrosio, U. (1985) through Ethnomathematics and its Place in the History and Pedagogy of Mathematics.In the context of Nepal,
+For example, this view is explained in a work by D'Ambrosio, U. (1985) through Ethnomathematics and its Place in the History and Pedagogy of Mathematics.- Ethno-mathematics is defined as the culture anthropology of mathematics against traditionally culture free mathematics.

 - Indigenous Measurement Systems